Deep Gaussian Processes for Functional Maps: Abstract

 \section{Abstract}

-Learning mappings between functional spaces, also known as function-on-function regression, plays a crucial role in functional data analysis and has broad applications, \eg spatiotemporal forecasting, curve prediction, and climate modeling.
-Existing approaches, such as functional linear models and neural operators, either fall short of capturing complex nonlinearities or lack reliable uncertainty quantification under noisy, sparse, and irregularly sampled data.
-To address these issues, we propose Deep Gaussian Processes for Functional Maps (\ours).
-Our method designs a sequence of GP-based linear and nonlinear transformations, leveraging integral transforms of kernels, GP interpolation, and nonlinear activations sampled from GPs.
-A key insight simplifies implementation: under fixed locations, discrete approximations of kernel integral transforms collapse into direct functional integral transforms, enabling flexible incorporation of various integral transform designs.
-To achieve scalable probabilistic inference, we use inducing points and whitening transformations to develop a variational learning algorithm.
-Empirical results on real-world and PDE benchmark datasets demonstrate that the advantage of \ours in both predictive performance and uncertainty calibration.
+Learning mappings between functional spaces, also known as function-on-function regression, is a fundamental problem in functional data analysis with broad applications, including spatiotemporal forecasting, curve prediction, and climate modeling.
+Existing approaches often struggle to capture complex nonlinear relationships and/or provide reliable uncertainty quantification when data are noisy, sparse, or irregularly sampled.
+To address these challenges, we propose Deep Gaussian Processes for Functional Maps (\ours).
+Our method constructs a sequence of GP-based linear and nonlinear transformations directly in function space, leveraging kernel integral transforms, GP conditional means, and nonlinear activations sampled from Gaussian processes.
+A key insight enables a simplified and flexible implementation: under fixed evaluation locations, discrete approximations of kernel integral transforms reduce to direct functional integral transforms, allowing seamless integration of diverse transform designs.
+To support scalable probabilistic inference, we adopt inducing points and whitening transformations within a variational learning framework.
+Empirical results on both real-world and synthetic benchmark datasets demonstrate the advantages of \ours in terms of predictive accuracy and uncertainty calibration.